MarcinOrlowski/trans-tool/docs/usage.md

 ---

-## Config file and command line ##
+## Config File and Command Line ##

-You can use `trans-tool` by providing all required parameters directly from command line ( see `--help`), or you can create configuration file and use `--config` option to make `trans-tool` load it and use.
-Almost all options can be set in configuration files, which helps, for example using `trans-tool` as part of CI/CD or GitHub Actions.
+You can use `trans-tool` by providing all required parameters directly from the command line (see `--help`), or you can create a configuration file and use the `--config` option to have `trans-tool` load and utilize it.
+Almost all options can be set in configuration files, which helps, for example, when using `trans-tool` as part of CI/CD or GitHub Actions.

-Configuration file is plain text file, following
-[INI file format](https://en.wikipedia.org/wiki/INI_file) and can be created using any text editor.
+The configuration file is a plain text file, following the [INI file format](https://en.wikipedia.org/wiki/INI_file), and can be created using any text editor.
-Please see commented [config.ini](../config.ini) for example configuration file and all available options.
+Please see the commented [config.ini](../config.ini) for an example configuration file and all available options.

 > NOTE: when using configuration file and command line arguments, the order of precedence is this:
 >